ESSS/conda-devenv/docs/usage.rst

 Using environment variables in the devenv file
 ----------------------------------------------

-Environment variables that are defined when calling ``conda devenv`` can be read and checked with the ``get_env`` function:
+Environment variables that are defined when calling ``conda devenv`` can be read normally using ``os.environ``, but for convenience and better error messages, you can use the
+``get_env`` function:

 .. code-block:: yaml